bbauska/JS-Programs/README.md

 </pre>
 <p>This comprehensive guide covers JSON (JavaScript Object Notation) in detail, including an introduction, syntax,
-comparison with XML, data types, parsing, stringifying, JSON objects and arrays, working with JSON in server - side technologies like PHP, HTML, and JSONP, with examples and explanations for each topic .
+comparison with XML, data types, parsing, stringifying, JSON objects and arrays, working with JSON in server - side technologies like PHP, HTML, and JSONP, with examples and explanations for each topic.
 JSON plays a crucial role in data interchange in web development due to its simplicity, ease of use, and widespread support.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 Creating a JSON Object:</h4>